 We hear climatologists talking about how mankind has beaten the ‘hole in the ozone layer’ (a breach in Earth’s biosphere cocoon allowing the penetration of nauseous sunrays that harm life on earth).
 The big touted cause of the ozone problem was Chlorofluorocarbons (CFCs) in ‘spray cans’ which we were squirting, one squirt at a time MULTIPLIED BY dozens of times a day MULTIPLIED BY the number of different cans (deodorant, insecticide, cleaner…) MULTIPLIED BY the number people.
 You see, those teaspoons do add up to a mountainous problem.

 One of the major reasons mankind brought a halt to this situation isn’t because individuals made conscious decisions to change their habits.
-It’s because the FEW companies that produced all these sprays saw how they could help the environment and switched to more environmental friendly products.
+It’s because the FEW companies that produced all these sprays saw how they could help the environment and switched to more environmentally friendly products.
 It gave them the opportunity to market something new… which the public snaps up especially if, on top of it, they’re told it will help the environment.

 But it proves the veracity of the ‘climate change’ equation: